duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_6_handling_db21m.md

 You have three ways to power off your Duckiebot:

 - Press the button on the top plate of the Duckiebot, near the screen, and keep it pressed for roughly 5 seconds before releasing it.
 The shutdown sequence will initiate with the blinking of the power button and a "Shutting down" message appearing on the screen.
-- From the terminal run:
+- From the terminal run: `dts duckiebot shutdown ![hostname]`

-    laptop $ dts duckiebot shutdown ![DUCKIEBOT_NAME]

-- From the dashboard, running at `http://![DUCKIEBOT_NAME].local`, select the tab `ROBOT` from the sidebar on the left, click the button `Power` and select `shutdown` on the top right corner.
+- From the dashboard, running at `http://![hostname].local`, select the tab `ROBOT` from the sidebar on the left, click the button `Power` and select `shutdown` on the top right corner.

 The shutdown sequence will first turn off the LEDs, then the screen, then computational unit, and finally the fan.
 Note that this is a "soft" shutdown procedure, which correctly terminates the processes running on the Jetson Nano board.